Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Inversion of the Néel vector on the RE concentration and temperature

-If a magnetic field $\mathbf{H}$ is applied along the $z$ axis, the system tends to lower its energy so that the total magnetic moment is directed along $\mathbf{H}$.
-As the RE spin $\Sigma$ is larger than the TM spin $S$, the quantity $\mu=g\mu_{B}S-g'\mu_{B}c\Sigma$ changes its sign on $c$ at the magnetic-moment (MM) compensation point, and the spins should flip, inverting the Néel vector $\mathbf{l}=\mathbf{S}-c\boldsymbol{\Sigma}$.
-In the presence of the uniaxial anisotropy, this transition is hampered by the energy barrier between the stable and metastable states that causes a hysteresis with the spin-flip field given by $H_{+}$in Eq. (\ref{Hpm_far_from_compensation}).
 If $H$ exceeds $H_{+}$ given by Eq. (\ref{Hpm_at_compensation}), the hysteresis disappears and the results become qualitatively similar to those for $D=0$.
-The latter is the case in which we consider the spin-flip transition here.

-Here we consider a simpler case of a zero anisotropy, which, nevertheless, possesses a certain complexity.
-To find the ground state, we performed the energy minimization for the systems with different RE concentration $c$ starting from the collinear initial state with the TM spins aligned along the magnetic field $H/(SJ)=0.01$ and the RE spins aligned opposite to it.
-In fact, as in these experiment there are no energy barriers, the initial state can be arbitrary, and the system comes to the same final state.
+Here we consider, for simplicity, the case of a zero anisotropy, starting from the sweep over the RE concentration $c$ at $T=0$.
+To find the ground state, we performed the energy minimization for the systems with different RE $c$ starting from the collinear initial state with the TM spins aligned along the magnetic field $H/(SJ)=0.01$ and the RE spins aligned opposite to it.
+In fact, as there are no energy barriers, the initial state can be arbitrary, and the system comes to the same final state.
 The results for the $z$ component of the average TM spin, $m_{S,z}=(1/\mathcal{N})\sum_{i}S_{i,z}$ and the dispersion of its longitudinal and transverse fluctuations

 are shown in Fig. \ref{Fig_Spin-flip-on_c}(top).
 One can see that the spin-flip transition occurs within a range of $c$, where $m_{S,z}$ changes continuously between $S$ and $-S$.
 The average RE spin's $z$ projection changes in this region between $-\Sigma$ and $\Sigma$ (not shown).
 In the transient region, the dispersion $\delta m_{S,z}$ is significant.
 This is an apparent consequence of the fluctuations of the local RE concentration.
-We have found that the transient region broadens with increasing $H$.
+We have found that the transient region broadens with increasing $H$, in accordance with Eq. (\ref{mu_spin-flop_region}).
 This and the large value of $\delta m_{S,xy}$ suggest that the intermediate phase is a spin-flop phase.
 The spin canting caused by $H$ leads to the energy gain; this is why the region of the spin-flop phase broadens with $H$.